How to Include Your Family and Friends in Your Elopement – Oregon Coast Elopement Photographer

 Here’s some ideas to get you started:

 Invite them along

 That’s right, eloping isn’t just a solo venture.
 You can invite whoever you want but you’re also allowed to only invite who you truly want present.

 Invite them for the ceremony but exchange personal vows in private.
 Maybe you want your parents to walk you down the aisle or for a family member to officiate your day.
 You can have all of that plus the emotional experience of exchanging vows only you two hear.
 Your family also gets to be part of your commitment without encroaching on your intimate vows.
-Check out this blog that features a beautiful venue option on the Oregon Coast (also featured in the photo below).
+Check out this beautiful venue option on the Oregon Coast (featured in the photo below).
 It’s wheelchair accessible and protects your family from potential weather issues.

 Have a “reception” or picnic.
-This blog features an awesome picnic area that overlooks the beach in Brookings that my couples frequently use for this purpose.
+This couple used this awesome picnic area that overlooks the beach that my couples frequently use for this purpose.
 You can make this reception as wedding-ish or nontraditional as you want.
 You can include your first dance or you can save that for just the two of you.
 Some other additions could be toasts, parent dances, cake, etc. You can have a formal meal with your family or have a simple charcuterie spread.

 Hang out at a vacation rental after.
 If you value simple, quality time with your loved ones, embrace that on your elopement day too.
 You can play board games, just hang out, make a meal together, exchange gifts, or whatever else is natural for your dynamic.

 Some extra advice if you want to invite your family…